Alaric617R/COALDA/README.md

-# COALDA - CUDA Memory Coalescing
+# COALDA - Compiler Optimization for CUDA Memory Coalescing

 ## Problem Definition
 In CUDA SIMT programming, we frequently want a consecutive region of memory get filled, such as copy data and shared memory loading.